-For more details on the types of storage allocations available (Free Baseline, Buy-in, and Storage-as-a-Service); the differences in the partitions; the value of Snapshots; and the requirements of using STASH, please see detailed information on Project Disk Space.
+For more details on the types of storage allocations available (Free Baseline, Buy-in, and Storage-as-a-Service); the differences in the partitions; the value of Snapshots; and the requirements of using STASH, please see detailed information on Storage on the SCC.

 Monitor Project Disk Usage

 - The newly revised Manage/request Project Disk Space web form on the RCS Project Management web site provides a breakdown of allocation and usage of Project Disk Space/STASH for each of your projects.
 For those projects with an allocation from one or more Buy-in Pools, it also provides a breakdown of how much of the project’s quota is coming from each Pool.

 - Each month LPIs and optional Administrative Contacts are emailed a summary of usage and remaining allocations for both SUs and Project Disk Space/STASH for each of their projects.

 - Individual researchers may also review their current Project Disk Space usage for each project they are a member of via the Research Computing User Information page.